Odell’s Large White

 Back at home again a few days later, I received in the mail a couple of photographs of the Metze family heirloom and seeds of it to trial the following summer.
 The variety had been grown by Karen’s great-grandfather, John Quincy Metze, of Little Mountain, South Carolina, around 1900, and by his father before him.
 The family maintained the watermelon in Little Mountain (which is very stoney) in isolation until the 1980s and then nearly lost it when freezers thawed on two occasions and seeds were thrown out along with the other contents.
 Luckily the Winns were able to obtain viable seed from Glenn Long, Karen’s mother’s first cousin, who lived nearby.
 Glenn died a week after turning over the seed.

 I’ve grown the variety in my garden from Rodger and Karen’s seed and can vouch for its quality: its sweet, juicy, somewhat coarse pink flesh is better than most.
-It has the shape, size, and furrowing of a Black Diamond, but the rind is gray rather than intensely dark green.
+It has the shape, size, and furrowing of a Black Diamond, but the rind is grey rather than intensely dark green.
 The plant is a prolific producer of big lunkers that are a target of crows, who like to dive-bomb.
 Netting is the only thing that will dissuade them.
 They know a good melon, too.

-Odell’s Large White is described in Fearing Burr’s The Field and Garden Vegetables of America (1863 and 1865) and in Burr’s Garden Vegetables (1866), and except for the change in seed color to white, the description fits perfectly: “Size very large, sometimes weighing sixty pounds; form round; skin gray, with fine green network spread over its uneven surface; rind nearly three-fourths of an inch in thickness; seeds large, grayish-black, and not numerous; flesh pale red; flavor fine; quality very good.
+Odell’s Large White is described in Fearing Burr’s The Field and Garden Vegetables of America (1863 and 1865) and in Burr’s Garden Vegetables (1866), and except for the change in seed color to white, the description fits perfectly: “Size very large, sometimes weighing sixty pounds; form round; skin grey, with fine green network spread over its uneven surface; rind nearly three-fourths of an inch in thickness; seeds large, greyish-black, and not numerous; flesh pale red; flavor fine; quality very good.
 Productiveness said to exceed that of most other kinds.
 This remarkably large melon originated with a negro man on the property of Col. A. G. Sumner [sic], of South Carolina.
 Its large size, and long-keeping quality after being separated from the vine, will recommend the variety, especially for the market.”

 Odell’s Large White